 Upon approval of examination arrangements, candidates must submit the thesis to the Academic Registry.
-The thesis should be formatted according to the published thesis submission guidelines.
+Each examiner will require a copy and it is recommended that a copy is produced for the candidate and the Director of Studies.
+The thesis should be formatted and bound according to the published thesis submission guidelines.